 Working simplicially with stable model categories enriched over symmetric spectra, Schwede and Shipley made an extensive study of essentially this question in a series of papers, starting with \cite{SS}.
 The question is much simpler to answer stably than in general, and we shall return to this in \S\ref{Stablesec}.

-Of course, sometimes the given model structure on $\sM$ will be a $\sD$-model structure from \myref{Thm1}, and then nothing more needs to be said.
-However, when that is not the case, the answer can be much less obvious.
-We offer a general approach to the question.
+{Of course, if the given model structure on $\sM$ is a $\sD$-model structure, as in \myref{Thm1}, then nothing more need be said.
+However, when that is not the case, the answer is not obvious.} We offer a general approach to the question.
 The following starting point is immediate from the definitions and \myref{assess}.

 \begin{prop}\mylabel{Quill} $(\bT,\bU)$ is a Quillen adjunction between the $\sV$-model categories $\sM$ and $\mathbf{Pre} (\sD,\sV)$. \end{prop} \begin{proof} Applied to the cofibrations $\emptyset \rtarr d$ given by our assumption that the objects of $\sD$ are cofibrant, the definition of a $\sV$-model structure implies that if $p\colon E\rtarr B$ is a fibration or acyclic fibration in $\sM$, then $p_*\colon \ul{\sM}(d,E)\rtarr \ul{\sM}(d,B)$ is a fibration or acyclic fibration in $\sV$. \end{proof}